ghowland/VDRPrologCPU/docs/cpu_only_spec.md

 }
 ```

-### 3.3 Ephemeral ID Generation
+### 3.3 Session ID Generation

 Each session owns a decrementing counter starting at -1.

 ```
-fn generateEphemeralId(counter: *i64) vlp_id {
+fn generateSessionId(counter: *i64) vlp_id {
     const id = counter.*;
     counter.* -= 1;
     return .{ .v = id };  // -1, -2, -3, ...
 }
 ```

-Ephemeral IDs never collide with global IDs.
+Session IDs never collide with global IDs.
 Session A's -5 and session B's -5 are in different session scopes — they never share an arena or namespace.

 ### 3.4 Dual Addressing — Walk and Direct